https://www.magma.center/events/

 Instructors

-Fontaine Dollas Dubus, Owner/Director
+Fontaine Dollas Dubus, Owner/Director (Modern, Luigi Jazz, Contemporary, ChoreoMotion,

-Fontaine began teaching at The Dance Place soon after Irene Weiss established it in 1984.
-She majored in the Arts at Bradford College then went on to The Art Institute of Boston to study illustration.
-She taught and studied dance while at art school, taking classes in various styles, concentrating on the Luigi Technique with Weiss.
-She also studied with Luigi, Francis Roach, Christien Polos, Diane Arvanites, Tommy Neblet, Denise Collins, Julia Boynton, and Pam Smith.
-While touring Europe she attended classes in Dublin and Copenhagen.
-She has taught dance at The Governor’s Academy for nearly 25 years, and also directs Joppa Teen at The Dance Place.
-She covers many styles, including Jazz, Tap, Ballet, Modern, Contemporary, Hip Hop and more.
-In addition to dance Ms. Dubus has a passion for theater and has appeared in many plays, most often with Theater in the Open.
+Francis Roach, Christien Polos, Diane Arvanites, Tommy Neblett, Denise Collins, Julia Boynton, Greg Coles, and Pam Smith.
+She taught dance at The Governor’s Academy for nearly 28 years, and directs Joppa Dance's Teen group.
+In addition to dance Ms. Dubus has a passion for theater- acting, directing, and writing.
 In 1987 she co-founded Exit Dance Theatre, a modern dance company based in Newburyport.
-Exit performs locally, in Boston and the North Shore.
-In 1994 Exit performed her piece, Kristallnacht at the Auschwitz Museum in Poland.
-She hopes to encourage artists young and old to explore beyond the traditional techniques, to find what makes them feel passionate about creating and moving, no matter what form it’s in.
+Exit performs in Boston and the North Shore.
+Her piece, Kristallnacht was performed at the Auschwitz Museum in Poland.
+She hopes to encourage artists young and old to delve into their creativity, no matter what form it’s in.
 That is the philosophy of her studio, The Dance Place.
-Fontaine is married to author, Andre Dubus III and lives in Newbury, MA.
+Fontaine is married to author, Andre Dubus III.

-Susan Atwood (Ballet/Lyrical/Luigi Jazz)
+Susan Atwood (Ballet, Lyrical, Luigi Jazz)

 Susan is a co-founder of Exit Dance Theatre.
 She began dancing in early childhood and has studied with numerous inspiring teachers.
 Over the years, she has performed and choreographed in many venues and companies including Karlins and Company and TurnPike Project.
 She has also been teaching throughout the area and directed the dance program at Governor's Academy in Byfield, MA from 1994 until 2003.
 She is currently back teaching at The Dance Place, Newburyport, MA and has a busy practice in Newburyport in Asian Bodywork and Craniosacral Therapy.

-Jennifer Berube Grinnings (Tap/Jazz-Hiphop)
+Jennifer Berube Grinnings (Tap, Jazz/Hiphop)

 Jennifer began her study of dance at the age of four.
 She trained under the direction of Miss Helen Deane and Miss Cynthia Marnik at the Deane School of Dance in Salem, MA for 18 years.
 She has appeared in numerous performances with the Salem Ballet Company sharing the stage with such distinguished artists as Frank Ohman of the NYC Ballet as well as Laura Young, Tony Cantazaro and Stephanie Moi of the Boston Ballet.
 She taught dance for Dance Exclusive in Swampscott, MA both prior to and after college.
 During college she studied ballet under the direction of dance veteran Franco Jelincic.
 After taking a break to start a family here in Newburyport, she is very excited about teaching and dancing again.

-Tracey Kimball (Zumba/Barre)
+Tracey Kimball (Zumba)

 Dance and fitness have been a part of Tracey's life since the age of four.
 With a background in competitive baton twirling and modern, ballet and jazz dance, Tracey has always made fitness and movement classes a part of her life and relishes the opportunity to inspire and encourage others to enjoy its many benefits.
 A certified group fitness instructor and personal trainer for over a decade, Tracey holds certifications from the American Fitness Association of America, Les Mills International, Resist-a-Ball, Balletone, Zumba, and the American Aerobic Association International.
 Tracey is also a certified mat pilates instructor through AAAI and has completed Level 1 mat and equipment (reformer, cadillac, barrels) based pilates through STOTT PILATES.
 Tracey enjoys helping individuals find their inner dancer through her Zumba and Barre classes.

-Greg Coles (African)
+Greg Coles (African, Latin)

 Between his sophomore and junior years in high school Greg spent a summer on scholarship at the Alvin Ailey Dance Theater School in New York and returned in the spring to study with, among others, Pearl Lang of the original Martha Graham Company.
 From his learning at the Ailey school and at Taft, Greg choreographed a production for which he won the school’s award for the Most Outstanding Independent Studies Project.
 Greg continued his dance career throughout college (Wesleyan University, Middletown, CT) where he studied technique, movement analysis, kinesiology, anatomy, choreography and instruction.
 Combining dance with his academic aspirations, Greg continued his dance training in African and Latin dance and drum during his graduate work in Boston (Harvard Business School, Boston, MA).
 Greg studied with every African and Latin instructor in the Cambridge and Boston areas about everyday for over five years.
 He performed as a member of professional dance troupes, dance teams, and performance companies; and, assisted with the instruction of Latin dance classes.
-Greg eventually developed his own style (blending that of his most recent instructors and past learning) and kept to the authentic patterns through his on-going study of the history of both African and Latin Dance.
-He has traveled to Mali, West Africa, to Costa Rica, to Puerto Rico and plans to visit the Dominican Republic and Cuba.
+Greg eventually developed his own style (blending most recent, and past learning), and stayed true to the authentic patterns through his on-going study of the history of African and Latin Dance.
+He has traveled to Mali, West Africa, to Costa Rica, to Puerto Rico.
 Greg currently teaches Street Latin Dance classes for course credit at Salem State College.
 He offers public classes in Newburyport, Rowley, Beverly, Peabody, Salem and Marblehead and offers private instruction to individuals, small groups and couples at his home studio in Marblehead.
-He regularly hosts private and public parties either at his home or at his clients’ locations and hosts weekly dance parties at Rockafellas in Salem.
+He regularly hosts private and public parties either at his home or at his clients’ locations and hosts weekly dance parties at Rockafellas in Salem. â€‹

 Former, Substitute, and Seasonal Instructors: